 The following requirements are additional to those of ISO 9001:2015, Clauses 5, 6, 7.4 and 9.3:

-The top management shall establish a mechanism to ensure that there is at least one person appointed to deputize when necessary for the management representative in matters relating to the scope of work covered by the IECEx Certificate of Conformity for the Service Facility.
+The top management shall establish a mechanism to ensure that there is at least one person appointed to deputize, when necessary, for the responsible person in matters relating to the scope of work covered by the IECEx Certificate of Conformity for the Service Facility.

-The responsibilities and authorities of the management representative and any deputies shall be documented.
+The responsibilities and authorities of the responsible person and any deputies shall be documented.
 The ExCB shall be notified of any changes to the personnel appointed as competent.

 Resource management